-The variety of religious celebrations, the marriage of modern sky-rises and historical buildings, and the harmonious blend of Malaysians and expats, all make Kuala Lumpur stand out.
-However, like any city, it has its pros and cons for those expats who choose to settle there.
+The variety of religious celebrations, the marriage of modern sky-rises and historical buildings, and the harmonious blend of Malaysians and expats all make Kuala Lumpur stand out.
+With that said, like any city, it has its pros and cons for expats who choose to settle there.

 The city is growing by leaps and bounds and shows no sign of slowing anytime soon.
-In a positive sense, this means openness and acceptance towards change and forward-moving progress.
-However, there are a few obvious growing pains that the country will continue to face.
+In a positive sense, this means openness and acceptance toward change and forward-moving progress.
+On the other hand, there are a few obvious growing pains that the city will continue to face.